Everlasting Voyage

 Not Signing up for Free Reward/Miles Programs

-My first mistake in traveling is one that I had not made use for up until this year.
-When I moved to Germany for the first time in 2014, I was solely focused on the cheapest airline to get me to my next destination and that airline almost always happened to be the infamous carrier - Ryanair.
+My first mistake in traveling is one that I had not made use of until this year.
+When I first started traveling, my focus was booking with the cheapest airline - that airline almost always was the infamous carrier - Ryanair.

 Ryanair does not have a rewards program or miles program such as larger carriers.
-I suppose the airline wouldn't necessarily need to have such of a program since they are that low of a budget airline.
+I suppose the airline wouldn't need to have such a program since they are such a low-budget airline.
 There were some flights here and there where I had flown on major carriers such as Air France, British Airways, KLM, and Norwegian.
-But since I knew I would mostly be flying with Ryanair, I figured it wouldn't mean much to sign up with other airline carriers.
+But since I knew I would mostly fly with Ryanair, I figured it wouldn't mean much to sign up with other airline carriers.

-Well, just this year, 2019, I realized that I was doing it all wrong.
+Well, just this year, 2019, I realized I was doing it all wrong.

-My travel New Year's resolution was and still is to not fly Ryanair this whole year.
-And although I can fly with other budget airlines, it's more likely that I will fly with larger carriers (such as the airlines I had mention) where you could rack up miles and utilize them in the future for flights or other airline necessities such as seats or upgrades.
+My travel New Year's resolution was and still is not to fly Ryanair this whole year.
+And although I can fly with other budget airlines, it's more likely that I will fly with larger carriers (such as the airlines I had to mention) where you could rack up miles and use them in the future for flights or other airline necessities such as seats or upgrades.

 Using Credit Card Rewards Incorrectly

-This mistake here is a tricky one and is one that should be learned with caution.
-I'm not here to advertise credit card sign ups just for the bonus or travel rewards.
+This mistake here is tricky, so proceed with caution.
+I'm not here to advertise credit card sign-ups just for the bonus or travel rewards.
 From my personal experience, I was always afraid of having more than one credit card.
-So for two years I only used my USAA Signature Rewards Credit Card which did nothing for me travel wise.
-Yes, I did receive 1 point per $1 and I did get cash back but I was not maximizing this free money with the right cards.
+So, for two years I only used my USAA Signature Rewards Credit Card, which did nothing for me travel wise.
+Yes, I received 1 point per $1, and I got cash back, but I was not maximizing this free money with the right cards.

-Last year, I finally went into more research about credit cards and learned that as a spouse of an Active Duty Service Member, I was eligible to have annual credit card fees waived under the Service members Civil Relief Act (SCRA).
-So once I verified that information with the bank, I immediately applied for the Chase Sapphire Reserve and had opened the gates to free travel rewards!
+Last year, I finally went into more research about credit cards and learned that as a [then] spouse of an Active-Duty Service Member, I was eligible to have annual credit card fees waived under the Service members Civil Relief Act (SCRA).
+So, once I verified that information with the bank, I immediately applied for the Chase Sapphire Reserve and had opened the gates to free travel rewards!

-Just with that one credit card alone, I've received over $2,000 in travel reward redemption (flights, hotels, tours, etc), discounts, and credits.
+With just that one credit card alone, I've received over $2,000 in travel reward redemptions (flights, hotels, tours, etc.), discounts, and credits.
 It's hard to say no to free travel when I had planned to spend money on those groceries or eat at that restaurant anyway!

-I utilize my credit card on items that I know I will need to purchase even if I didn't have a credit card but now those purchases earn me free travel rewards.
-It's a win-win for me but since I lost two years of using a credit card that didn't have travel rewards, I am now starting to see how I can maximize my free points for traveling.
+I use my credit card on items that I know I will need to purchase even if I didn't have a credit card, but now those purchases earn me free travel rewards.
+It's a win-win for me, but since I lost two years of using a credit card that didn't have travel rewards, I am now seeing how I can maximize my free points for traveling.

 Skipping Travel Insurance